SolutionGuidance/psm/docker/README.md

 - Next, connect to the container by running `docker exec -it <container id> /bin/bash`, substituting `<container id>` for the ID you copied before.
 In this case, the command would look like `docker exec -it 2b80cb20d5fc /bin/bash'`

 - After running the command, you will be presented with a bash shell inside the database container.
-The final step is to run this command:
+The final step is to run this command inside the container:

 ```
 $ cat /mnt/psm-app/db/jbpm.sql \